What to do in different lockout situations

 Auto lockouts are very common and it’s easy to see why.
 Drivers are faced with so many distractions; road signs, billboards, pedestrians, traffic lights, oncoming traffic and even our own passengers!
 Since we have to be so alert while using the car, it’s easy to forget just where your keys are at the moment.
 You might run inside a shop to grab take out or dry cleaning and forget all about the ignition keys still dangling inside your locked car.
 You might unload groceries from your trunk and inadvertently put your keys down to grab a bag and close the locked trunk lid.

 Every town has dozens to thousands of local businesses that all use locks and keys.
-Our Griffin, GA community is no different.
 While there are huge differences between a hotel and a sandwich shop, they both use locks and keys and can produce a lockout situation involving staff, guests, customers, vendors and owners.
 Often, employees on a smoke break can accidentally nudge the back door propped by a chair or brick, thereby locking themselves out.
 Someone throwing out the trash can mistakenly think that the back door was unlocked when it wasn’t.

 Don’t be a hero

 It’s safe to say that you don’t wear a cape.
 No one will think you are a hero by smashing your way back into your property.
 Of course, if it is an emergency and you need to, that’s a different matter, but 90% of lockouts are not that.
 Smashing a window or tearing a door frame off will only cause property damage that will need to be fixed later.
 You might even get hurt in the process.
 Then there’s the neighbor, roommate, security guard or police officer that might mistake you for a burglar.
 You don’t want or need to be arrested or even shot!